AlhaqGH/PLHub/plhub-sdk/README.md

 PL-Hub is the comprehensive development platform for PohLang that provides:

+🔹 **Complete App Building** – build production-ready applications from scratch to deployment
+🔹 **Android APK Building** – create and deploy native Android apps with one command
 🔹 **Runtime Integration** – seamlessly integrates PohLang Rust runtime
 🔹 **Project Management** – create, build, and manage PohLang projects
 🔹 **Environment Health Checks** – `doctor` command for diagnostics